 Love and Hate Crime A range of documentaries covering a range of crimes.
-Stacey Dooley - Locked up with the lifers Looks at a different way of running prisons in the USA Catching Britain's Killers A series that looks at the developments in evidence collection Murder 24/7 Following cases from crime scene to court room The disappearance of Margaret Fleming One of the first recorded court cases in Scotland.
+Parole Follow offenders as they apply for release, do you agree with the decisions made?
+Idris Elba: Our Knife Crime Crisis The reality of knife crime in the UK.
+Exploring how to break the cycle.
+Stacey Dooley - Rape on Trial Looking at the CPS's decisions to take women's rape cases to trial Catching Britain's Killers A series that looks at the developments in evidence collection Murder 24/7 Following cases from crime scene to court room The disappearance of Margaret Fleming One of the first recorded court cases in Scotland.
 This looks at the murder trial of Margaret Fleming who went missing years previously - unnoticed.
 Forensics: the real CSI Follows Scenes of Crime officers as they investigate a range of cases using a range of techniques Stacey Dooley - Stalkers Stacey meets those who have experienced stalking.
 With focus on changes that have been made to the laws on stalking